-"Jury Selection Process" will be deemed to include all activities associated with the master and qualified jury wheels relating to the random selection, qualification, summoning, and service of grand and petit jurors.
+"Jury Selection Process" will be deemed to include all activities associated with the master jury wheels and qualified jury lists created with each trial, relating to the random selection, qualification, summoning, and service of grand and petit jurors.

 "Chief Judge" means the Chief Judge of this district, or any supervising judge appointed by the Chief Judge.